 A lot was expected of Gourcuff at the San Siro – perhaps too much.
 Joining a side that was at, or very near to, the peak of European football some people wondered if the move hadn’t perhaps come a little early for the young Frenchman.

-It seems a mixture of culture shock and certain other players not taking to him led to a troubled time.
+It seems a mixture of culture shock and certain other players not talking to him led to a troubled time.
 There were allegations in some quarters that Gourcuff was surly and withdrawn, and that he stubbornly refused to attempt to learn for Italian, for instance.
 Whilst these claims were refuted by Gourcuff’s father, both Carlo Ancelotti and Paolo Maldini publicly questioned his attitude.

 Although he obtained a European Champions League medal in 2007, his two-year sojourn at the San Siro was largely an unhappy one and he returned to France and to Bordeaux, whom he joined on loan for the 2008-09 season.